subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

 # Numpy linear algebra helpers

+This has been moved to [its own repo](https://github.com/subhylahiri/numpy_linalg_extras).
+Therefore, this subpackage is no longer being updated.
+It does contain some abandoned approaches that were not moved to the new repo.

 [Instructions for building the CPython modules below](#building-the-cpython-modules)

 This package contains classes and functions that make the syntax for linear